 When Professor Albert Einstein was captured by Soviet forces, General Von Esling called for a specialist.
 Tanya Adams was flown in for the purpose of extracting Einstein, and continued to serve through the remainder of the war.
 She (or other women who shared her name and role

 ) also served in the other conflicts between the Allies and the Soviets.

 - Badass: She can annihilate whole armies of infantry using nothing but a pair of handguns.

-- Bare Your Midriff: In the second and third games.
+- Bare Your Midriff: In all three games, and it gets increasingly more exposed.